cohinteractive/cologv3-app-java/CURRENT_CONTEXT.md

 ## 🧭 Current Focus

-We are beginning **major UI modifications** to improve usability and polish.
-This includes fixing display issues in the conversation and exchange panels, enhancing expand/collapse animations, and introducing contextual menus.
+We are beginning work on **UI contextual menus**, which includes adding a 3-dot hover menu to conversations and exchanges, and implementing contextual actions such as “About”.

 ## 🧱 Key Work Areas

-- Fix missing response display in exchanges
-- Improve expand/collapse animations for exchanges
-- Add a 3-dot hover menu to each conversation label and exchange (prompt/response)
+- Add a 3-dot hover menu to each conversation and each prompt/response block
-- Show context menu on clicking the 3-dot menu with one option: “About”
+- On click, display a contextual menu
-- Implement the “About” dialog showing app name, version, author, and copyright
+- Implement the "About" action to show an app information dialog